afondiel/computer-science-notebook/ai/research-papers/paper-review-and-code/prompt-paper-review.md

-# Prompt Template for Paper Review and Summarization
+# Prompt for Paper Review and Summarization

 ## Prompts: